 Then the following screen displays.
 Here we made no changes other than to ensure that the three check boxes: Show page numbers, Right align page numbers, and Use Hyperlinks instead of Page Numbers, were all checked.

-On a 6 year old Windows 7 laptop, the Table of contents containing 68 Chapters, 431 Heading 2's and 59 Heading 3's, and running to just over 14 A4 pages, took just EIGHT SECONDS.
+The example we used to illustrate this was witnessed by 25 teachers on a course.
+On a 6 year old Windows 7 laptop, a table of contents containing 68 Chapter headings, 431 second level headings, and 59 third level headings, and running to just over 14 A4-size pages, took only 8 seconds to complete.

-Could you even type 14 pages in 8 seconds, never mind adding accurate page numbers?
+First, could you even type 14 pages in 8 seconds, never mind adding accurate page numbers?

 Second, the document author now can quickly go to any specific part of the document to edit, because the TOC provides a link to each section.

 Third, if text is added or removed, such that it will change page numbers, all that is needed is to right click anywhere in the TOC.
 The following dialog appears.

 Select the appropriate option, and a few seconds later your TOC is again fully up to date.

 Because it is so easy to update the TOC, if you make a mistake, you can easily correct it.
 And because the TOC provides links, it is quicker to get to where corrections need to be made.

 In this example case, we had missed out applying some Heading styles, and also had applied some wrong Heading levels - all easy fixes.